1 Spring Street grand opening draws New Brunswick and Rutgers leaders

 “Bringing together all these disparate activities from the School of Arts and Sciences—one of the strongest units at Rutgers, one of strongest units in all of the Big Ten—really is a game changer for us,” Molloy said.
 “And the fact that it’s in New Brunswick with our partners is very exciting to me.”

-After the ribbon was cut, attendees made their way through the building to see demonstrations that highlighted the university’s research in robotics, psychology, and language and distance learning.
+During a recent ribbon-cutting ceremony and open house, attendees made their way through the building to see demonstrations that highlighted the university’s research in robotics, psychology, and language and distance learning.

 A robotics lab located in a 1,300-square-foot space on the third floor dazzled audiences as Professor Kostas Bekris of the Department of Computer Science demonstrated the ways in which his research team is developing more advanced robots.